 If you want to retain your workers, create a culture of encouragement in your ministry.
 Limit workers’ service to once per month so that no one gets burned out.
 Do a walk-through every Sunday and look for ways to encourage the folks who are serving.
 Remind parents to thank the workers as they go back to pick up their children.

 Check in with a new worker or helper soon after their first class begins to see if they have questions or need any help.
-One of the best ways to retain workers is to ensure they have everything they need and know what to do.
+One of the best ways to retain workers in children’s or youth ministry is to ensure they have everything they need and know what to do.
 Thank workers who had a rough day with a crying child or other classroom trials.

 Finally, encourage your coordinators and leaders.
 We have a special Christmas dinner every winter and a summer picnic with games every summer for our key leaders.
 We give them gift cards and gifts to thank them for their service.
 While parents serving are doing their part, your leaders are called to added responsibility and give additional time that is worth honoring.